mingzhoushen/mingzhoushen.github.io/_posts/2024-09-23-working-paper5.md

 ---
-title:  "Responsding to water scarcity in the Western United States: Household location choice and housing market feedbacks (Job market paper)"
+title:  "Scarcity by Design: How Water Constraints Impact Household Sorting and Welfare in the West (Job market paper)"
 mathjax: true
 layout: post
 categories: